ad-freiburg/qlever/docs/quickstart.md

 The UI will be preconfigured for the olympics dataset above, assuming a SPARQL endpoint at http://localhost:7001 .
-You can change the address of that SPARQL endpoint by logging into QLever UI (user and password `demo`) and clicking on Backend Informatik -> Edit this backend.
+You can change the address of that SPARQL endpoint by logging into QLever UI (user and password `demo`) and clicking on Backend Information -> Edit this backend.

 Here is [a live instance of the QLever UI](https://qlever.cs.uni-freiburg.de) with convenient access to various SPARQL endpoints (all realized via QLever).